 - Highly effective for all types of cases

-- Fixed – no need to remember wearing them
+- Fixed treatment, so no need to remember wearing them

 Advantages of Clear Aligners